rolypolytoy/gandiva/README.md

 Good luck!

 # License
-This code uses the GNU All-Permissive license, so there are no restrictions on what you can use this for, and there's no requirement that derivative works adhere to any licensing schema.
+This code uses the [GNU All-Permissive License](https://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html), so there are no restrictions on what you can use this for, and there's no requirement that derivative works adhere to any licensing schema.
 This code is yours as much as it is mine.